konsougiou/Synthesiser_Firmware/README.md

 ### Knob Update Task
 #### Technical Overview
 This task trasmits information about the rotation of the knobs that control global settings.
 This means that it includes information about the pitch, the the waveform setting and the reverb amount.
 These messages are loaded on the `msgOutQ` and are then transmitted by the CAN transmitter.
+It is also in charge of calling the `updateRotation()` function for each one of the four knob instances (including volume which wasn't mentioned before since it is local and thus not transimtted).
 #### Time Performance

 ### Mode Switch Task